Maintainer-One/maintainer-one-web-app/README.md

 Teams are GitHub repositories.
 Matches are Pull Requests.
 The "Meta" (The Protocol) changes based on community proposals (RFCs).

 1.  **Write the Logic:** Code your team's AI in TypeScript.
-2.  **Parc Fermé:** Code is frozen before the match.
+2.  **Code Lock** Code is frozen with limited code push during match weeks to encourage robust code bases.
 No human intervention allowed during runtime.
 3.  **Open Source Espionage:** All team repos are public.
 Forking is allowed.
 Winning requires understanding your opponent's architecture.

 ## 🔗 Links